aryn-ai/sycamore/docs/source/index.rst

 ..

-2. You can next Sycamore scripts to process your docuemnts and unstructured data. `This notebook <https://github.com/aryn-ai/sycamore/blob/main/notebooks/metadata-extraction.ipynb>`_ demonstrates a variety of Sycamore data transforms and loads an OpenSearch hybrid search index.
+2. You can now create and run Sycamore scripts to process your documents and unstructured data. `This notebook <https://github.com/aryn-ai/sycamore/blob/main/notebooks/metadata-extraction.ipynb>`_ demonstrates a variety of Sycamore data transforms and loads an OpenSearch hybrid search index.

 We recommend using the Aryn Partitioning Service with Sycamore to process PDFs, and you can `sign-up here for free <https://www.aryn.ai/get-started>`_ to get an API Key.